bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML uses descriptive tags understood by both the developers and browsers to display content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block uses an entire line and can specify dimensions.
+Inline does not take up a whole line and cannot specify dimensions.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Vertical Y Axis

 5. Explain why git is valuable to a team of developers.

+Git allows for version control and management of contributions of multiple developers working collaboratively in an organized manner.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.